 Running Tracealyzer on Linux

 This guide is for Tracealyzer 4.9.0 and later on Linux hosts.
-If you are running an older version, we strongly recommend updating to version 4.9.0 or later as there are major improvements for Linux users.
-(If needed, you can find the guide for older versions here.)
+If you are running an older version, we strongly recommend updating to version 4.9.2 or later.

-Version 4.9.0 is designed to work on any Linux distribution.
-It has been tested with Gnome and KDE on distributions like Ubuntu, OpenSUSE, Manjaro, CentOS 7, and Rocky Linux 8.
+Tracealyzer is designed to work on any Linux distribution.
+Since version 4.9.0, it is regularly tested on distributions like Ubuntu, Linux Mint, OpenSUSE, Manjaro, CentOS and Rocky Linux.

-If you have questions or encounter any issues, feel free to contact support@percepio.com.
+If you have questions or encounter any issues, feel free to contact us via https://percepio.com/contact-us.

 Package “linux-standalone-x86-64”